TheLux83/100-days-of-code/log.md

 **Thoughts:** Today I finally started a second project, which occured to me this week.
 I wanted to create a (german) passphrase generator to generate better password for my colleagues.
 I've finished creating a 4 word long passphrase from a txt file.
 I'm pretty happy with the inital result.

+### Day 33: March 10, 2020

+**Today's Progress**: Finished creating the detailpage for my fire trucks.

+**Thoughts:** Yesterday was a bad day, so I skipped coding.
+But today, I was able to finished the fundamentals of the detail page of the fire trucks.